 Spill can be a problem if your performer likes to monitor loud, so when recording performers with microphones, closed-back is definitely the way to go.

 Open-back cans tend to be lighter and therefore a bit more comfortable for long periods, but they’re generally not as common.
-Because of the higher risk of spill, they tend to be more suitable for programming and mixing duties, rather than recording, and they also don’t block out external noise quite as effectively as closed-back headphones.
+Because of the higher risk of audio spill, they tend to be more suitable for programming and mixing duties, rather than recording, and they also don’t block out external noise quite as effectively as closed-back options.

 Choosing the best studio headphones for you